RadekBledowski/noto-emoji/README.md

 been applied to standardize the size and generate the wave and border shadow.
 We do not have SVG versions that reflect these transforms.

-## B/W emoji font

-The black-and-white emoji font is not under active development.
-Its repertoire of emoji is now several years old, and the design does not reflect the current color emoji design.
-Currently we have no plans to update this font.

 ## License

 Emoji fonts (under the fonts subdirectory) are under the